isabella232/rtos-docs-pr.es-es/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_stop"></a>nx_dhcp_stop

-Detiene el procesamiento de DHCP
+Detiene el procesamiento de DHCP.

 ### <a name="prototype"></a>Prototipo